Jigsaw

 Which image

 Only if you selected the landscape orientation option.
-This option will decide which landscape picture will be set for you.
+This option decides which landscape picture will be set for you.
 Don't worry, you can change it in the game.
 Every number corresponds to a set image.
 See the images here: https://jigsaw-ap.netlify.app/images.html

 This is a range option.